BBeese/Interview-Prep/README.md

 -  “What do you personally like about working here?”
 -  "Describe the culture/ More collaborative or secluded"
     + *haven't found a good way to word this...*

+# Things to work on:
+- map, reduce, filter in python
+- cloud with python
+- refresh data structures & algosw
+- maybe another python project.
+Crypto?
+Stocks?
+Election data?
+Weather across the states?
+"Only in texas/midwest/florida/literallyeverywhere can you experience all 4 seasons in one day